Are you looking for a new agency?

 that the conversation will be valuable to your business.

-ResearchLIFE is a professional research magazine published twice a year by the Research and International division of the University of Manitoba (U of M).
+ResearchLIFE is a professional research magazine published twice a year by the Research and International office of the University of Manitoba (U of M).
 Launched in 2009, ResearchLIFE was created to highlight the research activities of artists, engineers, scholars, scientists and students at the University.
-Since the time we began working with the University in 2013, we’ve seen the publication grow and become increasingly relevant to national and global audiences.
+Since we began working with the University in 2013, we’ve seen the publication grow and become increasingly relevant to national and global audiences.

 Our tactical approach to the magazine’s redesign involved many considerations.
-We developed a standardized font and colour palette in line with the overall U of M brand.
+We developed a standardized font and colour palette that was in keeping with the overall U of M brand.
 We structured the front and back of each issue to make features more prominent, pulling text excerpts and imagery from the feature articles.
 We designed the features themselves to stand out by using original photography, custom title typography and compelling illustrations.
 We set out to establish a clean, contemporary tone with ample white space to aid legibility in the overall design.

-By taking a strategic approach to elevating the design and credibility of a research publication, and by nurturing a professional relationship based on mutual trust and respect, we have efficiently completed publications twice a year, since 2013.
+By taking a strategic approach to elevating the design and credibility of a research publication, and by nurturing a professional relationship based on mutual trust and respect, we have designed publications twice a year, since 2013.
 ResearchLIFE has realized its goal of publishing a well-regarded scientific magazine, which has in turn increased respect and credibility for the U of M research community at home and abroad.